-Overarching Need - Increase the percentage of students scoring at Levels 3 & 4 on the GMAs
+Overarching Need - Increase the percentage of students scoring at Levels 3 & 4 on the 23-34 GMAs by 5% from their 23-24 GMA scores.

-Root Causes to be Addressed Teaching state aligned standards This is a root cause and not a Yes contributing cause or symptom This is something we can affect Yes Impacted Programs IDEA - Special Education School and District Effectiveness Title I - Part A - Improving Academic Achievement of Disadvantaged Title I, Part A - Parent and Family Engagement Program Title I, Part D - Programs for Neglected or Delinquent Children Title IX, Part A - McKinney-Vento Education for Homeless Children and Youth Program Title IV, Part A - Student Support and Academic Enrichment

-Additional Responses ---------------------- --

-Overarching Need - Increase the percentage of students that score at the mid-point or higher in their grade level Lexile band by 5%.

 Root Causes to be Addressed Teaching state aligned standards

 This is a root cause and not a Yes

 contributing cause or symptom

-This is something we can affect Yes
+This is something we can Yes

+affect

 Impacted Programs IDEA - Special Education

 School and District Effectiveness

 Title I - Part A - Improving Academic Achievement of Disadvantaged

 Title I, Part A - Parent and Family Engagement Program

 Title I, Part D - Programs for Neglected or Delinquent Children

+Title IX, Part A - McKinney-Vento Education for Homeless Children and Youth

+Program

+Additional Nesponses Additional Responses ---------------------- ---------------------- --

+Overarching Need - Increase the percentage of students in grades 3-5 that achieve a Lexile within or above stretch band by 5%.

+Root Causes to be Addressed Teaching state aligned standards

+This is a root cause and not a Yes

+contributing cause or symptom

+This is something we can Yes

+affect

+Impacted Programs IDEA - Special Education

+School and District Effectiveness

+Title I - Part A - Improving Academic Achievement of Disadvantaged

-Impacted Programs Title IX, Part A - McKinney-Vento Education for Homeless Children and Youth Program Title IV, Part A - Student Support and Academic Enrichment
+Impacted Programs Title I, Part A - Parent and Family Engagement Program Title I, Part D - Programs for Neglected or Delinquent Children Title IX, Part A - McKinney-Vento Education for Homeless Children and Youth Program